Happy New Year!

 Turns out word spread from my past clients and readers to their friends, and eventually to the editors working in these media companies.

-Anyway, I wanted to take this opportunity to share some of my thoughts on media engagements (again): There is a very important reason why I choose not to appear on media or events despite given several chances to do so.
+Anyway, I wanted to take this opportunity to share some of my thoughts on media engagements (again): There is a very important reason why I choose not to appear in media or events despite being given several chances to do so.
 It’s not about arrogance or trying to play hard-to-get.
 I’m not a public relations expert, but I know enough to understand that where I choose to appear reflects my principles, values and what I stand for.

 The reason why I turn down most of those who approach me is that it always involves me doing things I’m against, such as, you guessed it, zodiac forecasts.
 If not, it involves doing something that trivializes this field and whatever I’m doing, such as participating in an online sales campaign.
 For example, my ex-employer once approached me to appear on their live stream with “influencers” during the Chinese New Year period to recommend products to buy for people under different zodiacs.